-AMBER is hosted by Trinity College Dublin in partnership with CRANN (Centre for Research on Adaptive Nanostructures and Nanodevices) and the Trinity Centre for Biomedical Engineering at Trinity College, RCSI (The Royal College of Surgeons in Ireland), University College Cork, NUI Galway, Dublin City University, Tyndall National Institute, University of Limerick, Technological University of the Shannon: Midlands Midwest and University College of Dublin.
+AMBER is hosted by Trinity College Dublin in partnership with CRANN (Centre for Research on Adaptive Nanostructures and Nanodevices) and the Trinity Centre for Biomedical Engineering at Trinity College, RCSI University of Medicine and Health Sciences, University College Cork, NUI Galway, Dublin City University, Tyndall National Institute, University of Limerick, Technological University of the Shannon: Midlands Midwest and University College of Dublin.

 Industry and Commercialisation

 AMBER is focused on driving innovation through excellent science and a vibrant culture of industrial engagement and commercialisation.
-Together, we contribute a pipeline of highly skilled graduates to the Irish STEM sector, create jobs and economic growth.
+Together, we contribute a pipeline of highly skilled graduates to the Irish STEM sector, creating jobs and economic growth.

 - Advanced microscopy and nanofabrication lab